Walflower/Sanskrit/README.md

+# Project Title
-# Sanskrit
+Sanskrit

 ## Overview

-Yogic Sanskirpt is to help yoga

-Good* Coffee is a place for third-wave coffee enthusiasts to find and keep track of the best cafés.
+Sanskrit is an application to help yogis learn the sanskirt names of their favourite poses.
+This is meant to go alongside yoga teaches on history, philosophy and technique.

 ### Problem